 They walked future social change makers through alternative ways to serve a community, as well as the traditional process and maintenance it takes to be a 501(c)(3) nonprofit, tax-exempt organization.

-There are plenty of resources on how to start a nonprofit on the internet.
+There are plenty of resources on how to start a nonprofit on the internet, some of which are at the bottom of this blog post.
 Below are some takeaways from the workshop you may not see or hear elsewhere:

 Alternative ways to serve a community